arangodb/arangodb/Documentation/Books/Manual/Graphs/GeneralGraphs/Management.md

 Optionally a list of vertex collections can be added, which are not used in any edge definition.
 These collections are referred to as orphan collections within this chapter.
 All collections used within the creation process are created if they do not exist.
+Furthermore we can define options that should be used for all collections created using this graoh module.

 **Parameters**